Peel Hunt Raises Admiral Group (LON:ADM) Price Target to GBX 2,430

-Admiral Group (LON:ADM) had its price target upped by analysts at Peel Hunt from GBX 2,120 ($27.70) to GBX 2,430 ($31.75) in a research report issued to clients and investors on Wednesday, Analyst Price Targets reports.
-The firm presently has a “reduce” rating on the stock.
-Peel Hunt’s target price indicates a potential downside of 99.17% from the stock’s previous close.
+Admiral Group (LON:ADM) had its price target raised by Peel Hunt from GBX 2,120 ($27.70) to GBX 2,430 ($31.75) in a research note released on Wednesday morning, LSE.Co.UK reports.
+They currently have a reduce rating on the stock.

-A number of other research analysts have also recently issued reports on ADM.
-Berenberg Bank reaffirmed a “hold” rating and issued a GBX 2,758 ($36.03) price target on shares of Admiral Group in a report on Monday, March 22nd.
-Royal Bank of Canada reiterated a “sector perform” rating and set a GBX 2,400 ($31.36) target price on shares of Admiral Group in a research report on Wednesday, March 3rd.
-Two analysts have rated the stock with a sell rating and six have assigned a hold rating to the company.
-Admiral Group presently has an average rating of “Hold” and a consensus target price of GBX 2,470.33 ($32.28).
+Other equities analysts also recently issued research reports about the stock.
+Peel Hunt boosted their price target on shares of Admiral Group from GBX 2,120 ($27.70) to GBX 2,430 ($31.75) and gave the company a reduce rating in a report on Wednesday.
+Royal Bank of Canada reissued a sector perform rating and set a GBX 2,400 ($31.36) price target on shares of Admiral Group in a report on Wednesday, March 3rd.
+Finally, Berenberg Bank reaffirmed a hold rating and issued a GBX 2,758 ($36.03) price objective on shares of Admiral Group in a report on Monday, March 22nd.
+Two investment analysts have rated the stock with a sell rating and six have assigned a hold rating to the company’s stock.
+Admiral Group currently has a consensus rating of Hold and an average price target of GBX 2,470.33 ($32.28).

 Admiral Group Company Profile